DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 off-the-shelf library of the AMQP protocol should be used.
 #linebreak()

-There are two different types of client libraries
+There are two different types of client libraries:

 - An AMQP 0.9.1 client library that can specify optional queue and consumer arguments#footnote([https://www.rabbitmq.com/streams.html#usage])
 - RabbitMQ streams client libraries that support the new protocol#footnote([https://www.rabbitmq.com/devtools.html])

-Since the streaming protocol is still subject to change, and the microservice is not acting as a high throughput consumer or publisher the extra speed, gained with the streaming protocol is not needed.
-Additionally, after a brief exploration of the documentation and examples for the streaming protocol appeared to be less well-maintained compared to the AMQP 0.9.1 client libraries, leading to encounters with broken code snippets and API changes.
+Since the streaming protocol is still subject to change, and the microservice is not acting as a high throughput consumer or publisher, the extra speed, gained with the streaming protocol, is not needed.
+Additionally, after a first look at the documentation and examples provided for the streaming protocol, it appeared to be not as actively used compared to the AMQP 0.9.1 client libraries, leading to encounters with broken code snippets and API changes.

-As a result, I decided to exclude the RabbitMQ stream client libraries from consideration and instead concentrate on evaluating the AMQP 0.9.1 client libraries, which offer support for optional queue and consumer arguments.
+As a result, the  RabbitMQ stream client libraries are excluded from consideration and instead focused on evaluating the AMQP 0.9.1 client libraries, which offer support for optional queue and consumer arguments.

-To evaluate the AMQP 0.9.1 client libraries, I created a simple publisher and consumer application, which publishes a message to a queue and then consumes it.
+To evaluate the AMQP 0.9.1 client libraries,  a simple publisher and consumer application, which publishes a message to a queue and then consumes it is created.
 This simple demo application was then used to evaluate the client libraries.

 *Setup*

-For this application, I used RabbitMQ deployed as a docker container.
+For this application, a RabbitMQ server,  deployed as a docker container is used.
 RabbitMQ can be deployed with the following command:
 #figure(
 sourcecode(numbering: none)[```bash